-The duration and impact of the COVID 19 pandemic on the REIT is unknown at this time, as is the efficacy of the various government interventions.
-However, disruptions caused by COVID 19 may negatively impact the market price for the equity securities of the REIT and may, in the short or long term, materially adversely impact the REIT's tenants and/or the debt and equity markets, both of which could materially adversely affect the REIT's operations and financial performance and ability to pay distributions.
+Although COVID 19 and actions by governments and others have not to date had a material impact on Flagship, the extent to which the COVID 19 pandemic impacts the REIT's operations, financial condition and financial results will depend on future developments, which are highly uncertain and cannot be predicted with confidence.
+Such future developments include the severity and duration of strains of COVID 19, any intensification of the pandemic, the actions by governments and others taken to contain the pandemic or mitigate its impact, changes in the preferences of tenants and prospective tenants, and the direct and indirect economic effects of the pandemic and containment measures, among others.
+The development and fluidity of this situation impedes the REIT's ability to predict the ultimate adverse impact of the COVID 19 pandemic and may negatively impact the market price for the equity securities of the REIT and may, in the short or long term, materially adversely impact the REIT's tenants and/or the debt and equity markets, both of which could materially adversely affect the REIT's operations and financial performance and ability to pay distributions.